Wednesday, November 27, 2019

 Brick By Brick (Lego Keychains)

 I've been on a bit of a Lego kick recently.
 I'm not exactly sure why.
-I mean yeah, my siblings and I played with Legos when we were growing up.
-(My one sister, K., was especially good at building Lego floor plans for houses.)
+I mean yeah, my siblings and I played with Lego when we were growing up.
+My sister K. was especially good at building Lego floor plans for houses.
 I even had one of the larger pirate ship playsets.
-Though if I remember correctly, my parents had to do a lot of the assembly work on it.
+Although if I remember correctly, my parents had to help a lot with the assembly work on it.

-But lots of kids grew up playing with Legos.
+But lots of kids grow up playing with Lego.
 I wouldn't consider myself an AFOL, as grown-up Lego enthusiasts sometimes refer to themselves.
-(AFOL stands for Adult Fan Of Lego, and I only know that term because I borrowed a DVD copy of the Lego Brickumentary from my local public library.)
+AFOL stands for Adult Fan Of Lego, and I only know that term because I borrowed a DVD copy of the Lego Brickumentary from my local public library.
 Anyway, I think my current interest in Lego keychains can be linked to two main factors: more licensed minifigures and easier accessibility.

 For some reason, I'm really drawn to the licensed Lego minifigures.
-There's just something appealing to me about seeing a human film character translated into Lego form.
+There's just something amusing to me about seeing a human film character translated into Lego form.
 However, since I need another collection like I need a hole in my head, I've been trying to limit myself to buying the minifigures in keychain form.
-After all, I've been collecting keychains since childhood, so it's not like I'm starting a new collection from scratch.
-(Although I did pick up a few Disney Lego blind bag figures for my box of Disney collectables, but that's another story.)
+After all, I've been collecting keychains since childhood, so it's not as if I'm starting a new collection from scratch.
+Although, I did pick up a few Lego Disney blind bag figures for my box of Disney collectables, but that's another story.

 In the past, I have purchased a few Lego keychains here and there for my general collection.